 While office workers typically have at least some organization coming from having set work hours they have to spend in professional environments – I know plenty of them who suffer from the same “do nothing at first, do too much later” syndrome (after all, I used to be one).

 Having to break down your workday hour by hour, down to tea and coffee breaks and simple breathers might sound too rigid for some people.

 But in reality, this schedule isn’t there to act as a tool for punishment – it’s a guideline of optimizing your workday so that it’s neither wasted nor too overwhelming.

-And… well, it makes me feel guilty when I don’t adhere to the basis of it, like when I start procrastinating when I should be working, or keep working when I should be on my lunch break.
+And…well, it makes me feel a little guilty when I don’t adhere to the basis of it, like when I start procrastinating when I should be working, or keep working when I should be on my lunch break.